codenart/codenart.github.io/_posts/2-css/2017-08-24-css-10-pseudo-classes.md

 - `::first-line` - select the first line of an element
 - `::selection` - select the portion of text of an element that is selected by user

-You can try those pseudo-stuff with some `<p>` elements to do something like visualizing a newspaper. :D
+You can try those pseudo-stuff with some `<p>` elements to visualize a newspaper. :D

 Our tutorial about
 [Pseudo Classes & Pseudo Elements](https://codenart.github.io{{ page.url }} "ext")